Action & Adventure

 The magic of Okinawa's mangrove forests

 Mangrove kayaking on Okinawa's main island is the best way to appreciate the true beauty of this rare ecosystem.
 In addition to kayaking, there are many places here where you can appreciate the region's unique natural beauty.

 Take a bus from Naha Bus Terminal headed for Nago and get off at Nago Shiyakusho mae.
 Walk to Hokubu Godo Chosha mae and transfer to a bus bound for Onishi and get off at Genka.
 Lastly, walk to Genka Iriguchi and transfer to a bus to Gesashi.
 The journey takes less than three hours in total.

 By car, the trip takes a little under two hours.
 Take Route 329 north until it meets Route 331, which will take you to Gesashi.

 Gesashi Mangrove Forest is an officially designated national natural monument

 The area is also home to rare wildlife and unusual birds

 A rare ecosystem in Japan

-Gesashi Mangrove Wood is the largest collection of mangroves in Okinawa , and the Japanese government designated it a national treasure in 1972.
+Gesashi Mangrove Forest is the largest collection of mangroves in Okinawa , and the Japanese government designated it a national natural monument in 1972.